Fantasy Point System on My11Circle

 Points to Remember:

-- Points for successful raid will be given to the raider for every opponent the player gets out or puts out
+• Points for every successful raid touchpoint will be given to the raider for every opponent the player gets out or puts out

 Super Raid